 But you can also use the Christmas sensory bag to solve simple math problems, count, write numbers, and tons of other activities!

-- Pattern blocks
+- Plastic pattern blocks

 - Ziploc bags (we used gallon size)